 The System Temperature Range alert reports the system temperature (measured at System Temperature 1 and System Temperature 2 sensors) and sends an alert when the system temperature leaves or enters the user-configured temperature range.

 - 1. Navigate to Configure > System Alerts > Temperature > System Temperature. - 2.
-Click the Up/Down arrow to set the temperature range limiters to the required upper and lower limits.
+Set the temperature range limiters to the required upper and lower limits.